Chart Color Schemes

 Residential development activity is lower than average in Kellyville Ridge according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Kellyville Ridge has experienced around 15 dwellings receiving development approval each year.
-Approximately 78 homes have been approved over the past 5 financial years, from FY-21 to FY-25, with no approvals so far in FY-26.
-On average, each dwelling built attracts about 3 new residents per year over these years, indicating strong demand that supports property values.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Kellyville Ridge has experienced around 15 dwellings receiving development approval each year.
+Approximately 78 homes have been approved over the past five financial years, between FY-21 and FY-25, with no approvals yet in FY-26.
+On average, each dwelling built over these years has contributed to an increase of three new residents per year, suggesting solid demand that supports property values.

-The average construction cost value of new homes is $377,000.
+New homes are being constructed at an average expected cost of $377,000.
 This financial year has seen $1.4 million in commercial approvals, reflecting the area's residential nature.
-Compared to Greater Sydney, Kellyville Ridge records significantly lower building activity, at 94.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing properties, which is also below national averages due to the area's maturity and possible planning constraints.
-New development comprises 43.0% detached houses and 57.0% townhouses or apartments, demonstrating a shift towards denser development to cater to downsizers, investors, and entry-level buyers.
-This trend contrasts with the existing housing stock, which is currently 85.0% houses, suggesting decreasing availability of developable sites and changing lifestyles requiring more diverse, affordable housing options.
-The location has approximately 2498 people per dwelling approval, indicating an established market.
+Compared to Greater Sydney, Kellyville Ridge records markedly lower building activity, 94.0% below the regional average per person, which typically reinforces demand and pricing for existing properties.
+This is also below national averages, indicating the area's maturity and possible planning constraints.
+New development consists of 43.0% detached houses and 57.0% townhouses or apartments, representing a shift from the area's existing housing composition, currently 85.0% houses.
+The location has approximately 2498 people per dwelling approval, demonstrating an established market.
+According to AreaSearch's latest quarterly estimate, Kellyville Ridge is expected to grow by 125 residents through to 2041.

 Frequently Asked Questions - Development